dougc333/TestCode/TestMatlab/videodemos/flask/README.md

 simple template for flask app displaying video

-1) need template subdirectory for html pages
-2) main.py single web worker model. only 1 browser can access video
+main.py single web worker model. only 1 browser can access video camera.py can display video.mov which contains the bounding box camera.py can display videotraffic.avi which is the original